 6. It’s just a cat

 Jump scares are already pretty cheap.
-However, when you illicit a frightened emotion out of the audience only to reveal that it was just a cat, it feels a little insincere.
+However, when you illicit fright out of the audience only to reveal that it was just a cat, it feels a little insincere.

 Movie cliches like this are destined for extinction.

 YouTuber Slacktory created a compilation of all the times cats jumped out of nowhere to scare the lead and the viewers.
-Why can’t one movie do something original for once and make the killer the cat?
+Why can’t one movie do something original for once and make the cat the killer?

 Oh, Come On...